Mission Student: Format

 The TV show is supported by the Ministry of Education and Science, Youth and Sport in Ukraine, the Ministry of Youth and Sport in Azerbaijani Republic and Azerbaijan Youth Foundation under the Ministry of Youth and Sport in Azerbaijan as well as in Kazakhstan under the Republican Public Association «Unified children and youth organization “Жас Ұлан”.

 The idea of the show appeared as a source of popularization of education in Ukraine and was designed as a unique form to combine intellectual game and entertaining show.

 The filming of the show took place in five universities of Ukraine the participants visited in the first season of the project, among them: Taras Shevchenko National University of Kyiv, National Aviation University, Kharkiv National Karazin University, Odessa National Polytechnic University, Poltava National Technical Yuriy Kondratyuk University.
 The filming within the studio took place in one of Kyiv TV pavilions.

-Authors of the show

-Euromedia Company provides the services of technical realization for TV and concert projects as well as artists management within Europe and CIS for 10 years for now.

-The portfolio of the company involves: debut, participation and the victory of Azerbaijan in the Eurovision Song Contest (2008–2012), Ukrainian tour "Vbolіvay z naykraschimi " as a support to UEFA EURO 2012, technical support to «EURO 2012 Final Party».

-Euromedia Company provided technical realization for filming “Ukrainian beauty” TV show (“1+1”), “Queen of the Ball 2012” (ТЕТ), “What did you do last Friday?” (“1+1”), reality-show “Circle” (ICTV), and as well the design and successful realization of TV project “100 best songs” on “Kazakhstan” channel.